Mainframe-Renewal-Project/sear-docs/authorizations.md

 If you only give `READ` access to the `IRR.DIGTCERT` profiles `in FACILITY` you will only be able to extract information on your own certificates and keyrings.

-If you only grant access to `IRR.RADMIN.EXTRACT.RRSF` you will only be able to extract a small amount of RRSF data, such as the RACF subsystem userid, for full RRSF data extracts the two classes in opercmds are needed.
+If you only grant access to `IRR.RADMIN.EXTRACT.RRSF` you will only be able to extract a small amount of RRSF data, such as the RACF subsystem userid, for full RRSF data extracts the two classes in `OPERCMDS` are needed.

 ## Modifying the RACF database